How to Use typing.Optional vs Union in Python 3.10+

 - Assuming

 typing.Optionalis deprecated: It remains fully supported for backward compatibility.
-Using it adds unnecessary verbosity in 3.10+. - Mixing
+Using it adds verbosity in 3.10+ but is not an error. - Mixing

 FAQ